 Georgia law allows real estate brokers to act as dual agents if they first get the written consent of both parties.
-The written consent must contain the following: (1) a description of the types of transactions in which the licensee will serve as a dual agent; (2) a statement that as a dual agent, the licensee represents two clients whose interests could be different or even adverse; (3) a statement that the dual agent will disclose all adverse material facts regarding the transaction known to the dual agent to all parties to the transaction except for information that is made confidential by request of another client and that is not allowed or required by law to be disclosed; (4) a statement that the licensee will disclose to each client in the transaction the nature of any material relationship the licensee or his or her broker have with other clients in the transaction other than incidental to the transaction; (5) a statement that the client does not have to consent to the dual agency; and
+The written consent must contain the following: (1) a description of the types of transactions in which the licensee will serve as a dual agent; (2) a statement that as a dual agent, the licensee represents two clients whose interests could be different or even adverse; (3) a statement that the dual agent will disclose all adverse material facts regarding the transaction known to the dual agent to all parties to the transaction except for information that is made confidential by request of another client and that is not allowed or required by law to be disclosed; (4) a statement that the licensee will disclose to each client in the transaction the nature of any material relationship the licensee or his or her broker have with other clients in the transaction other than incidental to the transaction; (5) a statement that the client does not have to consent to the dual agency; and (6) a statement that the client's consent has been given voluntarily and that the client has read and understood the brokerage engagement agreement.
+This special consent is required because of the potential for conflicts of interest in dual agency transactions.

-(6) a statement that the client's consent has been given voluntarily and that the client has read and understood the brokerage engagement agreement.
-This special consent is required because of the potential for conflicts of interest in dual agency transactions. (e) Subagency: Subagency occurs when one real estate broker is appointed by another real estate broker as a subagent to assist the broker in performing its duties.
-In a typical Subagency transaction, a listing broker practicing Subagency might appoint the broker working with the buyer as his or her subagent.
+(e) Subagency: Subagency occurs when one real estate broker is appointed by another real estate broker as a subagent to assist the broker in performing its duties.
+In a typical Subagency transaction, a seller's broker practicing Subagency might appoint the broker working with the buyer as his or her subagent.
 The broker acting as the subagent would work with the buyer but would represent the seller.
-The buyer then was the customer of the broker acting as a subagent, but the seller would be his or her client.
+The buyer then would be unrepresented in the transaction and both brokers (and their affiliated licensees) would be representing the seller.
 Subagency relationships between real estate brokers in Georgia, while once the norm, are much less common today.